Learning Radio Resource Management in 5G Networks: Framework, Opportunities and Challenges: RL for RRM: challenges and opportunities

 \subsection{Challenges}

-Basic formulations of RL have recently been suggested to address specific RRM problems in the wireless communication literature, see e.g. \cite{GaG:10,BeN:10, MFO:13}, where the learning algorithm exploits tables to store a running average of a learned functional value for each state-action pair.
-As the number of possible states and actions grows, the number of data samples required to train this type of algorithm becomes prohibitively large.
-Moreover, the accumulated experience of such basic RL algorithms cannot be generalized across states that are similar to each other.

-The first challenge faced by a control problem of this kind is its large dimensionality.
+The first challenge is the large dimensionality of RRM problems in RANs.
 The variety of conditions in the network, paired with the number of configurable parameters, results in an extremely large state-action space.
-This issue becomes particularly noticeable in 5G systems due to the larger cardinality of the RRM decision domains, e.g. due to massive number of connected devices, larger number of operating bands with wider bandwidths, flexible sub-frame lengths (from $1$ ms down to $125$ $\mu$s) and sub-carrier spacing, \cite{ABC:14, BHL:14, AIS:14}.
-Moreover, the stringent requirements for 5G latency-critical applications reduce the execution time of RRM functionalities, e.g. for scheduling resources, to less than $100$ $\mu$s, thus increasing the complexity of the task even further.
+In 5G systems, for instance, the cardinality of the RRM decision domains is affected by massive number of connected devices, larger number of operating bands with wider bandwidths, flexible sub-frame lengths (from $1$ ms down to $125$ $\mu$s) and sub-carrier spacing, etc.~\cite{ABC:14}- \cite{AIS:14}.
+Moreover, the stringent requirements for latency-critical applications reduce the execution time of RRM functionalities, e.g. for scheduling resources, to less than $100$ $\mu$s, thus increasing the hardness of the task even further.

-A crucial challenge for applying RL to RANs is the partial observability of the network state available to the agent, as provided by local measurements taken by users in a cell or by the eNodeB(s) (eNB) controlled by the agent.
-The degree of observability is also affected by the particular radio technology.
-For instance, with Massive MIMO and mm-Wave, the baseband chip-set of an eNB might be capable of controlling fewer cells (hence the limited observability) compared to 4G systems, due to the additional complexity brought in by larger antenna arrays and wider system bandwidths.
+Another crucial challenge for applying RL to RANs is the partial observability of the network state available to the agent, as provided by local measurements taken by users in a cell or by the access nodes controlled by the baseband board unit (BBU) where an agent resides.
+New computationally demanding radio access technologies (RATs), such as Massive MIMO and mm-Wave, will reduce the cells controllable by a BBU, thus the agent's observability.

-Additionally, the coexistence of multiple RATs and the densification of RAN expected in the 5G networks results in a dense multi-agent system that poses stronger challenges in terms of coordination.
-This requires to extend the single-agent RL solutions to a multi-agent setting by integrating inter-agent coordination mechanisms that enable to exchange information about the observed (local) state and reward.

-Finally, a challenge of practical nature is to control the learning process so as to prevent a prolonged degradation of the system performance.
+Additionally, learning a global policy in large-scale multi-agent environments like RANs poses strong challenges in terms of coordination among agents.
+Finally, a challenge of practical nature pertains how to control the exploration process so as to prevent a prolonged degradation of the system performance and, therefore, user experience.